 Best time to visit Oregon

 Before we jump into the best places to visit in Oregon, let’s talk about the best time to visit weather-wise.
-Although Oregon may be famous for its gray skies and mild temperatures, the weather can be surprisingly varied depending on what part of the state you visit.
+Although Oregon may be famous for its grey skies and mild temperatures, the weather can be surprisingly varied depending on what part of the state you visit.

 Southwestern Oregon has a Mediterranean climate with hot summers that can reach over 100°F.

-The North and Northeastern areas have very cold and snowy winters, so it is recommended to go during the summer months for sightseeing, though the winter months also hold something special for snow sport enthusiasts.
+The North and Northeastern areas have very cold and snowy winters, so it is recommended to go during the summer months for sightseeing, though the winter months also hold something special for snow sports enthusiasts.

 The best month for visiting the coast is usually September.
 Winds from the Pacific Ocean keep beaches cool, so be sure to bring a sweater or a light jacket for nighttime and when out exploring, even in the summer months.
 The rainy season is between October and May, but there are occasional wet summers; basically, be prepared for wet weather whenever you visit!